 Let's look more at the pros and cons to each visa.

 In order to qualify for a K-1 fiancé(e) visa, you must intend to marry a particular U.S. citizen within 90 days of your arrival in the United States, you must be legally eligible to marry, you must intend to establish a bona fide marriage, and you must have met your intended spouse within the past two years.

 A K-1 is available only if your fiancé(e) is already a U.S. citizen.
 Lawful permanent residents ("LPRs") or green card holders, cannot file for K-1 visas.

 In order to qualify for a marriage-based visa, you must show that you are legally married to a U.S. citizen or lawful permanent resident, that the marriage is legitimate and not a fraud for the purposes of receiving an immigration benefit, and that both of you are married only to each other.
 In contrast to a fiancé(e) visa, marriage visas are available to spouses of both U.S. citizens and lawful permanent residents (though the processing time will likely differ; see below).

 Additionally, certain criminal convictions or other factors, such as membership in a terrorist organization or certain diseases could make you inadmissible and prevent you from entering the U.S. on either visa.

 If your main goal is to get to the U.S. as quickly as possible, then the K-1 fiancé(e) visa is likely the fastest option.
 But if your goal is to get an actual green card as soon as possible, then a marriage-based visa will be quicker.

 For a rundown of the steps involved in each, see Steps to Applying for a K-1 Fiancé Visa and Applying for a Marriage-Based Immigrant Visa: Overview.

 Processing times for K-1 visas have slowed significantly in recent years.
-The average processing time just to get the first step done, namely USCIS approval of the Form I-129F Petition for Alien Fiancé(e), was between seven and nine months in early 2022, depending on which Service Center was handling the petition.
+The average processing time just to get the first step done, namely USCIS approval of the Form I-129F Petition for Alien Fiancé(e), was between four and 15.5 months in early 2023, depending on which Service Center was handling the petition.